leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 And in my plugin's case, there are a few additional differences:

 - The source code is coded using PHP 8.1
-- The .zip file is generated as a GitHub Actions artifact and, in the process, the source code is [transpiled down to PHP 7.1](https://graphql-api.com/blog/the-plugin-is-now-transpiled-from-php-80-to-71/) and [scoped](https://graphql-api.com/blog/graphql-api-for-wp-is-now-scoped-thanks-to-php-scoper/)
+- The code in the .zip file is [transpiled down to PHP 7.1](https://graphql-api.com/blog/the-plugin-is-now-transpiled-from-php-80-to-71/) and [scoped](https://graphql-api.com/blog/graphql-api-for-wp-is-now-scoped-thanks-to-php-scoper/)

 Putting it all together, I run my integration tests in three different combinations:

 1. While developing the plugin: Using the source code, against a local webserver provided by Lando which runs PHP 8.1
-2. Once I think the newly-developed code is ready: Using the generated .zip plugin, against a different local webserver provided by Lando which runs PHP 7.1
+2. Once I think the newly-developed code is ready: Using the generated .zip plugin (by GitHub Actions), against a different local webserver provided by Lando which runs PHP 7.1
 3. Before merging the PR in GitHub Actions: Using the generated .zip plugin, against several InstaWP instances, each of them with a different configuration of PHP+WP

-Importantly, **all 3 combinations must receive the same inputs, and produce the same outputs**, and must (as much as possible) use the same configuration files to prepare their environments.
+Importantly, **all 3 combinations must receive the same inputs, and produce the same outputs**, and must use the same configuration files to prepare their environments.
 A single test suite must work everywhere, without customizations or hacks.

 In truth, I could skip the first step, as the generated plugin is all that really matters.
 However the first step allows me to find the bugs immediately, while developing the code.
 By the time I reach steps 2 and 3, I have a high confidence that all code will work (that's why I don't need to enable XDebug for them, as I'll explain later on).